nohren/Sprinkletron/README.md

 ## Measurement

-- On wake: power sensor, wait 30s, take 300 ADC readings, use mean in binning 10 readings at a time to reduce noise
+- On wake: power sensor, wait 30s, take 300 ADC readings, bin 10 readings at a time taking mean as sensor reading to reduce noise.
+End up with 30 readings.

 ## Actuation